Ultrasound-Guided Shoulder Injections

 Specialist in Ultrasound-guided Shoulder Injections

-Ultrasound-guided shoulder injections are shots that involve injecting pain medication along with a local anesthetic directly to the site of injury.
+Ultrasound-guided shoulder injections are shots of pain medication along with a local anesthetic directly to the joint.
 Certain conditions such as osteoarthritis, frozen shoulder or tendonitis are treated with ultrasound-guided injections.
-Fellowship-trained orthopedic surgeon Dr. Kelechi Okoroha provides diagnosis and minimally-invasive ultrasound-guided shoulder injections in Detroit.
+Ultrasound-guided shoulder injection specialist and surgeon, Dr. Kelechi Okoroha provides diagnosis and individualized non-operative and operative treatments in Minneapolis.
 Contact Dr. Okoroha’s team for an appointment today!